Hawke Frontier 5-30x50 TMX etched glass red illuminated reticle - 30mm tube, Side Focus parallax premium grade Hunting Rifle Scope

 Mount rings to fit it onto a rifle ARE NOT included

 If you need .22 rimfire 3/8", airgun 11mm, 20mm weaver/picatinny mount rings you will need to purchase them in addition to the scope.
 See shop and look for high profile models for 30mm tube.
-Please ask if unsure or see my guide to mounts and bases at http://www.tacticalscope.co.uk/blog/?p=50 We can also help with adapter bases for rifles such as Crosman, Ruger, Remington, Howa, Weatherby etc
+Please ask if unsure.
+We can also help with picatinny adapter bases for rifles such as Tikka, SAKO, CZ, Ruger, Remington, Howa, Weatherby, Marlin etc (See Britannia Rails section for many picatinny adapter bases)

 - 6x ratio precision engineered optical system: 5-30x range for superb range and target flexibility.